deckhouse/deckhouse/modules/340-monitoring-ping/docs/README.md

 ## How does it work?

 The module tracks the node's `.status.addresses` field for changes.
-Upon detecting changes, it invokes a hook that collects a complete list of node names/addresses and passes it to a daemonSet (the latter recreates the pods).
+Upon detecting changes, it invokes a hook that collects a complete list of node names/addresses and passes it to a DaemonSet (the latter recreates the Pods).
 As a result, ping checks the always up-to-date list of nodes.